Office UI Fabric in Office Add-ins

 Use Fabric Core: icons, fonts, colors

 Fabric Core contains basic elements of the design language such as icons, colors, type, and grid.
 Fabric core is framework independent.
-Both Fabric React and Fabric JS use Fabric Core.
+Fabric Core is used by and included with Fabric React.

 To get started using Fabric Core: